Elite Representation Committed to Your Best Outcome Schedule a Free Consultation

 1. The severity of injuries caused to the alleged victim.

 If you are facing assault and battery charges in Maryland, one thing to keep in mind is that diversion programs and alternate sentencing options are generally not available to those convicted of this crime.
+However, Kathleen has been very successful in working with the Courts to get her clients into treatment.
+Sometimes that is through what is known as "8-505 programs" or other available drug and alcohol treatment programs.

 Possible Defenses When Facing Assault & Battery Charges